RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

 Button 1: Electricity is used to power resources in the shops and restaurants.
-[X] Button 2: Bottles are sold.
+[X] Button 2: Drilling rigs are constucted, installed and run.
 Button 3: Bottles are thrown to the landfill.